 Anodized aluminum is aluminum that's been treated to have a durable, stable finish.
 Anodized aluminum is non-reactive and stronger than stainless steel.

-You can tell anodized aluminum by its dark, matte color.
+You can tell anodized aluminum by its matte black color.

 The vast majority of anodized aluminum cookware has a nonstick cooking surface (see Anolon Nouvelle Luxe above for an example of this).
 We find it incredibly frustrating that many cookware review sites discuss anodized aluminum cookware without mentioning that the cookware has a PTFE cooking surface.
-This is not "anodized aluminum cookware," it's PTFE cookware with an anodized aluminum exterior!
+This is not "anodized aluminum cookware," it is PTFE cookware with an anodized aluminum exterior.

 A few brands of anodized aluminum cookware has a stainless steel cooking surface.
 The now discontinued All-Clad LTD2 is an example of one.
-Viking also makes a set with a stainless cooking surface (it's one of the few Viking products we really like).
+Viking also makes a set with a stainless cooking surface (it's one of the Viking cookware lines we really like).